psycopg/psycopg2/doc/src/cursor.rst

         This read-only attribute is a sequence of 7-item sequences.

-        Each of these sequences contains information describing one result
+        Each of these sequences is a named tuple (a regular tuple if `!collections.namedtuple()` is not available) containing information
-        column:
+        describing one result column:

         0.  `!name`: the name of the column returned.
         1.  `!type_code`: the PostgreSQL OID of the column.
 You can use the